-A Honda push mower may vibrate when the engine mounting bolts are worn; the engagement lever is loose; the blade adapter is broke; the mower blade is bent or unbalanced; the crankshaft is bent; the flywheel key is sheared; or hardware is missing or loose.
+A Honda push mower may vibrate when the engine mounting bolts are worn; the engagement lever is loose; the blade adapter is broken; the mower blade is bent or unbalanced; the crankshaft is bent; the flywheel key is sheared, or hardware is missing or loose.

 Reasons Your Honda Lawn Mower is Vibrating